 My grandma used to say” You can’t put an old head on a new body.”
 She was right.
-We must be able to look in the mirror, see the years etched on our face and extend compassion to our younger self.
+We must be able to look in the mirror, see the years etched on our faces and extend compassion to our younger selves.
 She was doing the best she knew how, in a world that tempts us, tricks us, and ultimately bruises and batters each one of us.

 A positive mindset is essential to embracing aging and pursuing self-growth.
 We must focus on the positives, cherish our achievements, and look forward to new experiences.
 A positive mindset inspires us to keep going, even when faced with challenges!

 Negative thoughts weigh us down and make us feel stuck.
 Midlife women need to focus on developing a positive mindset that celebrates our age, looks forward to the future, and encourages self-growth.

 #10 You realize that everyone is just doing the best they can.

 It’s really that simple.
 We are all doing the best we can.